bambusoft/ntvl/README.md

 Nat Traversal Virtual LAN / Virtual VPN, is a networking tool to create a public/private network on the Internet  bypassing firewalls.

+You can find the latest version at http://ntvl.bambusoft.mx

-NTVL is a layer-two peer-to-peer virtual private network (VPN) which allows users to exploit features typical of P2P applications at network instead of application level.
+NTVL can also use as a layer-two peer-to-peer virtual private network (VPN) which allows users to exploit features typical of P2P applications at network instead of application level.
 This means that users can gain native IP visibility (e.g. two PCs belonging to the same ntvl network can ping each other) and be reachable with the same network IP address regardless of the network where they currently belong.